 Pro: Durable and Cheaper

 Exterior brick veneers are cheaper than bricks while still being durable.
 Veneers are durable against external weather elements and last for decades.
 They are also easier-to-replace as a part of basic repairs.
-This ensures their low-cost advantage in the long run.
+This ensures its low-cost advantage in the long run.